 Your call will be answered by one of our office volunteers who will ask you to provide contact information and brief details of the issues you wish to talk about.
 This enables us to set up an appointment with the appropriate therapist.
 All information is treated in the strictest confidence.

-What kind of therapists work in the centre?
+What kind of therapists work in the Centre?

-The two clinical teams (Adult; Children, Adolescents and Family) comprise psychiatrists, psychologists and psychotherapists.
+The two clinical teams (Adults; Children, Adolescents and Family) comprise psychiatrists, psychologists and psychotherapists.
 All are professionally qualified and experienced practitioners.
 For a list of individual team members and their areas of expertise go to The Clinical Team.
 The administrative work of the office is carried out by a team of trained volunteers.

 How much will a consultation cost me?

 As soon as a therapist is allocated to you, you may contact your therapist by email or telephone to find out more about the fee before your first session.
 Several factors are considered in determining the cost.
 Following a discussion with your therapist, a reasonable consultation fee will be decided on.
 Your health insurance may help to cover the cost but you should check this with your insurer, as schemes differ.
 No-one will be turned away for lack of funds.